-One clammy afternoon this past July, an affable rising senior named George entered my classroom seeking my advice on how to answer “a particularly troublesome college admissions question.”
+One clammy afternoon in July, an affable rising senior named George entered my classroom seeking my advice on how to answer “a particularly troublesome college admissions question.”

 When George slumped down in the chair next to me, he immediately shared the alleged supplemental conundrum, an inquiry which was required to complete his application to one of the top 50 colleges in the country.
 When I perused the question, I smiled.
 It seemed simple enough to me: “In 250 words or less, discuss the work of fiction you have read on your own, which has helped you most to understand the complexity of the world.”